 When it comes to remarriage, many couples have children from a previous marriage or relationship, and they may not adjust well to (re-) married life.

 As soon as you marry you may well find yourself in a challenging situation.
 Your spouse may have custody of their children at certain times, and this in itself can put a strain on your own relationship.
-The children may resent you as you are not their mother or father, and the famous words of 'you're not my father' come to mind.
-They are not pleasant, especially when you feel you're doing your best with the relationship.
+The children may resent you as you are not their mother or father, and the famous words of ‘you’re not my father’ come to mind.
+It’s not pleasant, especially when you feel you’re doing your best with the relationship.

 Of course, this doesn’t have to be so, but these situations usually only work out well with individually and collectively shared feelings.
 Everyone needs to feel that they’re heard and valued, and consideration is given to the situation they find themselves in.

 Children need time to adjust.
 It is not that they don’t like you, but more a case of thinking that they are going to lose the closeness that they have with their mother or father, and it is this that can cause anxiety.
 So it is important to give them reassurance that although things may not be exactly the same as before, their parental relationship is as special as ever.

 Adolescent children are usually the most challenging, and it may take all your listening skills to win them round.
 This is not necessarily the easiest of relationships to deal with, and you may not be an expert on the subject, so get yourself up to speed.
 Buying a book or doing some research on the internet comes to mind, so study hard.
 It will be worth it in the long run.

 - Try to dispel any insecurities relating to feelings of disappointment and of no longer being number one in the family.

 - Give children time to adjust and don’t rush them into adapting to new domestic arrangements.